 The evening begins with singing and discussion, followed by a Kabbalat Shabbat service from 7 – 8 pm.
 We will conclude with kiddush and social time to welcome Rabbi Sarah and her family.

-The Board of Havurat Ee Shalom is pleased to introduce Rabbi Sarah Niebuhr Rubin, who will lead our services during the High Holy Days this September.
-Meet Rabbi Sarah at a Kabbalat Shabbat service, featuring lots of singing and discussion, on the evening of August 17th.
-We hope to add additional bi-monthly (every-other month) Shabbat services as our budget allows.
+The Board of Havurat Ee Shalom is pleased to introduce Rabbi Sarah Niebuhr Rubin, who will also lead our services during the High Holy Days this September.

 In 2007 Rabbi Sarah received rabbinic ordination from the Reconstructionist Rabbinical College in Wyncote,PA.
 Prior to that, she earned BA and MA degrees in anthropology, with a graduate minor in medical sciences.
 As part of her research, she excavated archeological sites in Jerusalem and on the Euphrates River in Turkey.

 Rabbi Sarah is influenced by her work as an anthropologist, both in working with people in diverse cultures and in the stratigraphy (study of rock strata) of ideas and traditions from archaeological excavations.
 She believes that knowledge of Jewish values and ideas from across traditions and generations is important to individual and communal Jewish connection.

 Rabbi Sarah’s previous rabbinical experience includes spiritual, educational, and cultural work at Congregation Ahavas Achim in Keene, NH, Congregation Beth Shalom in Seattle, and the Seattle Jewish Community School.